SparkBeyond/agentune/docs/features.md

 Implement the metadata properties; use attributes if possible (i.e. they don't need methods to compute them).

-Make sure serialization works.

-## Serializing features to json

-TBD (to be done and to be documented); see #157.
+Make sure [serialization](serialization.md) works.
+In particular, your class name can't be the same as that of any other subclass of Feature in the codebase, including subclasses defined in test code.

 ## Computing features (as a user)